 2. During the Event

-- Share the event with those who couldn’t make it
+- Share posts on your channels for those who couldn’t make it

-- Collect content for future engagement and event promotion
+- Collect content for future engagement and promotions

-While it’s important to have a plan walking into your event, you also need to be flexible with your day-of social strategy to capitalize on the day in an authentic way.
+And while it’s important to have a plan walking into your event, you also need to build in flexible with your day-of social strategy to capitalize in an authentic way.
 Some of the best social media content happens in the moment.
-Don’t be afraid to replace or add and extra post that really shows off what’s special about your event.
+If you’re paying attention, you’ll be able to capture it for future content generation efforts.

 3. After the Event